jerryabo/memdocs/memdocs/intune/fundamentals/azure-virtual-desktop.md

 ## Prerequisites

-Currently, for single-session, Intune supports Azure Virtual Desktop VMs that are:
+For single-session, Intune supports Azure Virtual Desktop VMs that are:

 - Running Windows 10 Enterprise, version 1809 or later, or running Windows 11.
 - Set up as [personal remote desktops](/azure/virtual-desktop/configure-host-pool-personal-desktop-assignment-type) in Azure.